earthly/website/blog/_posts/2022-04-23-docker-alternatives.md

 ## OpenVZ

-[OpenVZ](https://openvz.org/) allows you to run multiple containers as Vms on a single machine.
+[OpenVZ](https://openvz.org/) allows you to run multiple containers as VMs on a single machine.

 It's fast and efficient since it doesn't have its own [hypervisor](https://www.vmware.com/topics/glossary/content/hypervisor).
 Containers need to run the same architecture and kernel version, though, so it isn't as flexible as some solutions.